azukitiger/vrc-avatar-system/README.md

 **Features:**

 - Includes heartbeat sound and visual display.
-- A **VRCFury Armature Link** targeting the *chest* is included.
-Move the game object to align with the avatar's chest.
+- Align the *Heartbeat Sound* game object with the avatar's chest.
 A **Contact Receiver** ensures the **Audio Source** only activates when needed, preventing the avatar limit of only 3 active audio sources at once.
-- The heartbeat display is attached to the *left hand* by default using a **VRCFury Armature Link**.
-You can reposition it or attach it to other locations as needed.
+- Align the *Heartbeat Counter* game object over the avatar's *left hand*.
+Remove the **VRCFury Armature Link** component to attach it to other locations as needed.

 ---